The Benefits of Not Being Perfect

 It's OKAY to make mistakes 🙂 Forgive yourself for mistakes that you think you've made and figure out a way to rectify them.
 We learn more from our mistakes than we do from our successes.

-Stop Comparisons
+Stop comparisons

 This is probably one of the hardest things to do.
 You have to be enough for yourself in your head.
 Engage in self-compassion and focus on your strengths.
 Reconsider who you spend time with and who is in your inner circle.
 Purge your social media.
 Rely on a trusted person (friend/ partner/ mentor) who can offer support in tough moments.